rgarciaseija/Data-Clean-with-SQL/README.md

 # Portfolio_Projects

 - 👋 Hi!
-I’m Vitor Xavier Guilherme, 27 years old, a graduated Civil Engineer.
+I’m Vitor Xavier Guilherme, a graduated Civil Engineer.
 I am currently **working as a Business Intelligence Consultant, in Brazil.**

 - 👀 I’m interested in **technology** and all the new features that arise from this area.
 Especially when it's about Data Science topics.